afiore/website/blog/2020-11-02-acls-in-tapir.md

 ```

 Notice that the value returned by `toOpenAPI` is a syntax tree modelling an OpenAPI spec.
 Once computed,
-this syntax tree can be modified and extended using plain scala functions.
+this syntax tree can be modified and extended using plain Scala functions.
 Most of the times, this is something you will
 not need doing, but it can provide a good escape hatch should you need to produce OpenAPI specs in a way that for some reason
 Tapir doesn't support.